-He Bian (Ch. 邊和) is a historian of late imperial / early modern China.
+He Bian (Ch. 邊和) is a historian of late imperial and a historian of science.
+She got her Ph.D. in History of Science from Harvard University in 2014.
 Her research interests span many topics pertaining to the question of authority and variation in China’s traditional culture, particularly in medicine and the natural sciences, between the sixteenth and nineteenth centuries.
 Overall, her passion lies in writing a new kind of Chinese cultural history that foregrounds knowledge of all kinds, and is also rigorously contextualized by institutional, social, and economic conditions of the day.

 At Princeton, Professor Bian teaches introductory courses to Modern East Asia (HIS 208) and Early Modern China (HIS 324), an upper-level seminar on Medicine and Society in China (HIS 472), and a range of graduate seminars.
-She advises undergraduate and graduate students on topics related to Ming-Qing history and East Asian science, technology and medicine.
-She has also recently offered an intensive summer course on the Introduction to Manchu and Manjuristics at UC Berkeley, Institute of East Asian Studies.
+She advises undergraduate and graduate students on topics related to Ming-Qing history, East Asian science, technology and medicine, and Manchu Studies.
+She has been recently elected President of the Manchu Studies Group.

 “An Ever-Expanding Pharmacy: Zhao Xuemin and the Conditions for New Knowledge in Eighteenth-Century China,” Harvard Journal of Asiatic Studies 77.2 (2017): 287-319.